Dumb-Plebe/QuizForMidz/README.md

 To play this game go to https://midn.cyber.usna.edu/~m265454/QuizForMidz/

+To install node.js and setup the working enviorment go to the following link and follow instructions posted in the README. https://gitlab.com/jldowns-usna/php-react-example/-/blob/main/README.md?ref_type=heads

 If hosting a session, click host, then insert a test yaml file.
 Once everyone has joined, click start game.
 Look below for an example yaml file.

 quiz_title: "General Knowledge & Media Quiz"
 description: "A sample quiz testing geography and music recognition."